How to Sell My House Fast

 b.
 For Sale by Owner (FSBO)

-Doing a “For Sale By Owner” makes sense when you have a lot of time and are trying to maximize your profit in a hot market.
+Doing a “For Sale By Owner,” aka to sell a house by yourself, makes sense when you have a lot of time and are trying to maximize your profit in a hot market.
 You might be able to save some commission while paying for other listing fees, but as Fox Business points out, you need to qualify buyers on your own, handle phone calls from agents (who are representing buyers), and be comfortable with the paperwork and process.

 Pros: Lower cost of selling.

 Cons: No guarantee your home will sell quickly, requires more effort and knowledge, and may not net any higher sales price without an agent who can properly market the home.
 According to the National Association of Realtors, the typical FSBO home sold for $185,000 compared to $240,000 for agent-assisted home sales.

 It might make sense to skip the market and go straight to a cash buyer, but hey, we’re biased!
 An investor can buy your home with cash and any condition.
 This is truly the fastest way to sell your home.

 Pros: Fastest way to sell, flexible with time frame, fewer parties involved, no fees/commission, sell your house as-is, with tenants, or full of junk.